howardchungnyc/quantum-cup/README.md

 The data model is composed of the following entities:

-- `User:` This transitory entity represents a user signing up to the system.
+- `AccountIn:` This transitory entity represents a user signing up to the system.
+Note that the username is a compound of the username and role ("john::buyer") to ensure uniqueness in the two domains (buyer and vendor).
+The frontend app will split the username and role into two separate attributes before showing it to the user.
-Once its role is known, the system creates an actual `Vendor` or `Buyer`.
-The user entity is composed of the following attributes:
+The AccountIn entity is composed of the following attributes:
-    - `name:` The name of the user.
+    - `fullname:` The name of the user.
     - `email:` The email of the user.
+    - `username:` A compound of the username and role ("john::buyer").
     - `password:` The password of the user.
+    - `street:` The address of the user.
+    - `city:` The city of the user.
+    - `state:` The state of the user.
+    - `zipcode:` The zip code of the user.
+    - `phone:` The phone number of the user.
     - `role:` The role of the user.
 It can be either `buyer` or `vendor`.

+- `AccountOutWithHashedPassword:` This entity represents either a buyer or a vendor.
+It is used to store their information.
+Note that the username is a compound of the username and role ("john::buyer") to ensure uniqueness in the two domains (buyer and vendor).
+The frontend app will split the username and role into two separate attributes before showing it to the user.
+This entity is composed of the following attributes:
+    - `fullname:` The name of the user.
+    - `email:` The email of the user.
+    - `username:` A compound of the username and role ("john::buyer").
-    - `address:` The address of the user.
+    - `street:` The address of the user.
     - `city:` The city of the user.
     - `state:` The state of the user.
-    - `zip:` The zip code of the user.
+    - `zipcode:` The zip code of the user.
     - `phone:` The phone number of the user.
-    - `profilePicture:` The profile picture of the user.
+    - `role:` The role of the user.
+It can be either `buyer` or `vendor`.

-- `Vendor:` This entity represents a coffee shop.
-It is used to store the information of a coffee shop.
-The vendor entity is composed of the following
-attributes:
-    - `name:` The name of the coffee shop.
-    - `email:` The email of the coffee shop.
-    - `hashedPass:` The hashed password of the coffee shop.
-    - `address:` The address of the coffee shop.
-    - `city:` The city of the coffee shop.
-    - `state:` The state of the coffee shop.
-    - `zip:` The zip code of the coffee shop.
-    - `phone:` The phone number of the coffee shop.
-    - `profilePicture:` The profile picture of the coffee shop.

-- `Buyer:` This entity represents a buyer.
-It is used to store the information of a buyer.
-The buyer entity is composed of the following attributes:
-    - `name:` The name of the buyer.
-    - `email:` The email of the buyer.
-    - `hashedPass:` The hashed password of the buyer.
+    - `hashed_password:` The hashed password of the user.
-    - `address:` The address of the buyer.
-    - `city:` The city of the buyer.
-    - `state:` The state of the buyer.
-    - `zip:` The zip code of the buyer.
-    - `phone:` The phone number of the buyer.
-    - `profilePicture:` The profile picture of the buyer.

 - `Product:` This entity represents a coffee product.
 It is used to store the information of a coffee product.
 The product entity is composed of the following